-Historic Preservation National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 Noise Abatement and Control Noise Control Act of 1972, as amended by the Quiet Communities Act of 1978; 24 CFR Part 51 Subpart B ☐ Yes ☑ No Based on the project description the project has No Potential to Cause Effects.
-The project is in compliance with Section 106.
-Based on the project description, this project includes no activities that would require further evaluation under HUD's noise regulation.
-The project is in compliance with HUD's Noise regulation.
-Sole Source Aquifers Safe Drinking Water Act of 1974, as amended, particularly section 1424(e); 40 CFR Part 149 Wetlands Protection ☐ Yes ☑ No The project is not located on a sole source aquifer area.
-The project is in compliance with Sole Source Aquifer requirements.
-Based on the project description this Executive Order 11990, particularly sections 2 and 5 project includes no activities that would require further evaluation under this section.
+Wetlands Protection Executive Order 11990, particularly sections 2 and 5 ☐ Yes ☑ No Based on the project description this project includes no activities that would require further evaluation under this Sections 2 and 5 section.
 The project is in compliance with Executive Order 11990.
-Wild and Scenic Rivers Act Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) □ Yes ☑ No This project is not within proximity of a NWSRS river.
+Wild and Scenic Rivers Act Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) ☐ Yes ☑ No This project is not within proximity of a NWSRS river.
 The project is in compliance with the Wild and Scenic Rivers Act.
-HUD HOUSING ENVIRONMENTAL STANDARDS ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 ☐ Yes ☑ No No adverse environmental impacts were identified in the project's total environmental review.
-The project is in compliance with Executive Order 12898.
+HUD HOUSING ENVIRONMENTAL STANDARDS ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 ☐ Yes ☑ No The project is located in a potential Environmental Justice area.
+However, no adverse environmental impacts were identified in the project's total environmental review.
+The project is in